KongX-M/OLHA/README.md

 # OLHA
-Ontologies for Liquid Handlers Actions
+The Ontologies for Liquid Handlers Actions describes experimental actions performed by liquid handlers in Robot Scientists.